laubryan/LightWaveObjectViewer/README.md

 ## Recent Updates

-- Added generalized algorithm to split n-sided polygons.
-Previously, polygons with more than 4 vertices were being skipped.
+- Added support for polygons with greater than 4 sides.
 - Added support for changing the view distance using the mouse wheel.
 - The camera view is now initially positioned a suitable distance away when an object is loaded.